 So why bother giving a feedback form?
 A little strange and quite annoying.

-When I mentioned to her that I would fill it in later, she walked off… But then she came back a minute later with ANOTHER feedback form for Max to complete!
+When I mentioned to her that I would fill it in later, she walked off… But then she came back a minute later with ANOTHER feedback form for Paul to complete!
 Was this a joke?

 Now, we were both annoyed at this stage, and another staff member came over…

 We told her that we didn’t want to fill in the forms yet as we were still eating.
 So she quickly snatched the forms from our table and put them aside.